-1. White Grub (Holotrichia consanguinea)
+1. White grub (Holotrichia consanguinea)

 Recently this insect has gained significance in soybean crop in some pockets of Madhya Pradesh.
 The grubs feed on plant-roots in rows.
 Consequently, drying of plants in linear patches become visible.
 The grubs feed voraciously under low soil-moisture conditions.
+Following measures are to be followed.